mjordan/islandora_riprap/README.md

 ## Introduction

-Beginnings of a Drupal 8 module to provide reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.
+Beginnings of a Drupal 8 module to provide node-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.

 ## Overview

-Currently doesn't do anything useful other than add a "Riprap" menu item to each node of `islandora_object` content type:
+Currently doesn't do anything useful other than add a "Fixity auditing" menu item to each node of `islandora_object` content type:

 ![node menu item](docs/islandora_riprap_node_view.png)